Security Keys and Duo

 If you're a user who enrolled a U2F token for Duo authentication before the security key update, you'll be prompted to update your security key registration for that device the next time you log in with Chrome or Edge using that U2F authenticator.

 Simply click Continue and tap the security key.

-Once the security key registration is updated via Chrome, you can use that security key in both Chrome and Firefox.
+Once the security key registration is updated via Chrome or Edge, you can use that security key in all supported browsers.